skilld-labs/trino-odbc/docs/markdown/support/odbc-support-and-limitations.md

 To support BI tools that may use the SQLPrepare interface in auto-generated queries, the driver supports the use of SQLPrepare.
 However, the use of parameters in queries (values left as ?) is not supported in SQLPrepare, SQLExecute and SQLExecDirect.

-Timestream does not support SQL queries with ";", so SQLExecDirect does work with SQL queries with ";" at the end.
-For the types of SQL queries supported by Timestream, visit the official Timestream query [language support page](https://docs.aws.amazon.com/timestream/latest/developerguide/reference.html).
+Trino does not support SQL queries with ";", so SQLExecDirect does work with SQL queries with ";" at the end.
+For the types of SQL queries supported by Trino, visit the official Trino query [language support page](https://docs.aws.amazon.com/trino/latest/developerguide/reference.html).

 ## SQLTables
 Similarly to SQLColumns, the driver supports catalog patterns for SQLTables for both ODBC ver 2.0 and ODBC ver 3.0.